AquaAuma/cross-sector_resource_change/README.md

 0.  data_processing: merging historical and future simulations, homogenize spatial and temporal resolutions, data aggregation from grid cells to global and country scales, time-series of relative resource change
 1.  cross-sector_long-term: calculate % difference resource change and probabilities of long-term change
 2.  cross-sector_shocks: identify resource shocks and calculate probabilities of short-term change
+3.  figure_x.R: code to reproduce figures and related supplementary figures

 ## Final data products

+Will be archived on Zenodo

 ## Contributions